Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Introduction

 \section{Introduction}

-\revise{ The remarkable advances in machine learning (ML) and its widespread adoption in various domains have fueled a surging demand for cloud-based ML inference services~\cite{zhang_caerus_nodate,zhang_mark:_2019,shen_nexus_2019,choi_serving_2022,gujarati_serving_2020}.
-However, the prevailing ``serverful'' model used by existing cloud-based inference services has led to numerous challenges.
-For instance, users are required to rent GPU virtual machines (VMs) and manually configure various system parameters.
-Additionally, they must specify the number of VMs needed and dynamically scale them as the inference load changes.
-This serverful model not only imposes considerable configuration and management burdens, but also leads to resource overprovisioning and GPU underutilization.}

-\revise{ Severless computing offers a compelling cloud model for inference serving~\cite{yang_infless_2022, yu_gillis_icdcs, ali_batch_nodate}.
-In a serverless cloud, users can publish ML models as inference functions, and delegate resource provisioning and scaling responsibilities to the cloud.
-Serverless computing is also economically appealing as users only pay for the resources actually consumed by their functions (i.e., pay-per-use billing), eliminating the resource idling cost.}
+The remarkable advances in machine learning (ML) and its widespread adoption in various domains have fueled a surging demand for cloud-based ML inference services~\cite{zhang_caerus_nodate,zhang_mark:_2019,shen_nexus_2019,choi_serving_2022,gujarati_serving_2020}.
+Severless computing offers a compelling cloud model for inference serving~\cite{yang_infless_2022, yu_gillis_icdcs, ali_batch_nodate}.
+In a serverless cloud, users publish ML models as inference functions, and delegate resource provisioning and scaling responsibilities to the cloud platform.
+Serverless computing is also economically appealing as users only pay for the resources consumed by their functions (i.e., pay-per-use billing), eliminating resource idling costs.

-\revise{However, today's serverless computing platforms, such as AWS Lambda~\cite {aws_lambda} and Alibaba Function Compute~\cite{ali_fc}, lack efficient support for GPUs.
-They simply run an ML inference model as a container and bind it to a specific GPU when launched, which follow ``serverful'' model serving practices, such as Nexus~\cite{shen_nexus_2019}, INFaaS~\cite{romero_infaas_nodate}, and MArk~\cite{zhang_mark:_2019}.
-This early-binding approach results in both performance deterioration and cost inefficiency in serverless inference: GPU functions exhibit high startup overhead (e.g., around 10 seconds as shown in Table~\ref{tab:latency_footprint}), which is unacceptable for inference services with millisecond-scale service-level objectives (SLOs)~\cite {zhang_shepherd_nodate,zhang_mark:_2019,shen_nexus_2019}.
-To mitigate this issue, a function must be kept long-lived on its host GPU~\cite{aws_provisioned,fc_gpu} which requires users to pay for occupied GPUs even during idling, thus incurring high cost inefficiency.
-It also results in low GPU utilization and load imbalancing, making it inefficient for cloud providers. }
+However, today's serverless computing platforms, such as AWS Lambda~\cite {aws_lambda} and Alibaba Function Compute~\cite{ali_fc}, lack efficient support for GPUs.
+They typically run an ML model in a container (or a microVM) and early bind it to a GPU before starting to serve requests.
+To avoid considerable startup overhead of on-demand GPU function provisioning (e.g., tens of seconds as shown in Table~\ref {tab:runtime_isolation}), an inference function is maintained as a long-lived, provisioned instance on a designated GPU to handle future requests~\cite {aws_provisioned,fc_gpu}.
+This approach essentially follows the ``serverful'' inference serving practice~\cite{shen_nexus_2019, romero_infaas_nodate, zhang_mark:_2019}, requiring users to pay for the occupied GPUs even during function idling.
+Furthermore, our analysis in a production cloud demonstrates that inference functions exhibit varying request rates, with 85\% functions being invoked no more than once per minute (Fig.~\ref {fig:motiv_low_rate}).
+Early binding these functions to GPUs results in low utilization and imbalanced load across GPUs, making it inefficient for cloud providers.